Multiplex Tissue Imaging Technology Series

 Reproducible analysis of large multichannel images poses a substantial computational challenge.
 MCMICRO is a modular and open-source computational pipeline that addresses this challenge by offering powerful end-to-end processing while maintaining the flexibility of using user-selected modules.

 t-CyCIF enables detailed molecular analysis of single cells by preserving spatial context between imaging cycles.
-SCIMAP is a Python-based toolkit to perform single-cell analysis on t-CyCIF images.
+SCIMAP, Spatial Single-cell Analysis Toolkit, is a Python-based toolkit to perform single-cell analysis on t-CyCIF images.
 With a wide range of capabilities, including pre-processing, phenotyping, clustering and spatial analysis, SCIMAP efficiently deals with large datasets of millions of cells.

 Please come back later for an episode on SCIMAP.
 For more information in the meantime, please check out resources below:

 Science succeeds as a collaborative process.
 In the adjacent fields of multiplex tissue imaging and digital pathology, there is need to both share processed and annotated results from imaging and incentivize open access to raw data.
-MINERVA and Scope2Screen are software tools developed at the LSP for image visualization and data sharing in accordance with FAIR (Findable, Accessible, Interoperable, and Reusable) principles.
+MINERVA is a software tool developed at the LSP for image visualization and data sharing in accordance with FAIR (Findable, Accessible, Interoperable, and Reusable) principles.

 Integrating Spatial Transcriptomics with Imaging